-It is important that you perform this experiment with an actual robot (not in the simulator).
+Perform this experiment with TWO actual robots (not in the simulator).
+Turn in a scatter plot for both.

-Please include this graph in your write-up.
+Please include these graphs in your write-up.
 Since the programming component of this question is trivial and fully explained in the first part of the courseware tutorial 2, you are not required to submit any code for this particular question.

-b) Provide a simple function approximating this relationship (20 pts)

-Now that you have created your graph, you should be able to find a simple function that you can use to map any particular target radius from real-world coordinates (centimeters) to the "TurningRadius" of type double.
+b) Provide a simple function approximating this relationship (20 pts) Now that you have created your graph, you should be able to find a simple function that you can use to map any particular target radius from real-world coordinates (centimeters) to the "TurningRadius" of type double.
 Please supply this function f(x) in your write-up.
 In this case, the function's argument x is the desired radius in cm, and the function's result should be the "TurningRadius" value.
 Try to keep your function fairly simple (please don't overfit it using some crazy function, such as a higher-order polynomial... your data will naturally be noisy, and we are looking for a simple relationship, possibly of a linear, cubic, or logarithmic nature).
-It is ok to use a curve-fitting tool (e.g. Excel) to do this.
+It is ok to use c) Plot the above function in your existing graph (10 pts)

+a curve-fitting tool (e.g. Excel) to do this.